 Helicopter compositions flights were conducted in late July 2022.
 Survey flights in this unit were conducted in the Double H Mountains and briefly in the Montana Mountains.
 Currently the Montana Mountains still appear to be void of sheep.
 In the Double H's, sheep are well distributed, and the sheep observed included a good representation of age classes.
-A total of 75 sheep were observed with a ratio of 44 rams:100 ewes:13 lambs.
+A total of 75 sheep were observed with a ratio of 44 rams: 100 ewes: 13 lambs.

-The population in the Double H Mountains continues to do well and is distributed into areas not previously occupied.
+The population in the Double H Mountains continues to remain stable; however, the low lamb recruitment is concerning with respect to the immediate future.
 This year marked the lowest lamb ratios which may be due to smaller sample size and missing more productive ewe groups on survey.
 Follow up surveys will help determine lamb recruitment into the population.
 This herd has remained relatively constant the last 3 years.